salehiac/LanguageGroundedQD/Readme.md

 It is recommended that you generate several archives (preferably with different values for `NavigationEnv.dist_thresh`), that you can then combine using `python3 dataset_tools --merge_archives`.
 Once you have a sufficiently large dataset, you can call

 ```
-python3 dataset_tools --prepare_actions_for_multimodal <num_dim_0_clusters> <num_dim_1_clusters> --out_dir <some_path/transformed_archive.pkl>
+python3 dataset_tools --prepare_actions_for_multimodal <num_dim_0_clusters> <num_dim_1_clusters> --out_dir <some_path>
 ```

 to perform kmeans clustering and express the actions as `cluster_center+offset`, as specified in the paper.
-Once this transformed archive has been obtained, you can divide it into train/val/test splits via `--split_archive`, *e.g.*
+This will write two files, `cluster_centers` and `transformed_archive.pkl` to the path given to `--out_dir`.
+The transformed archive can now be divided into train/val/test splits via `--split_archive`, *e.g.*

 ```
 python3 dataset_tools --split_archive  0.8 0.1 0.1 #80%,10%,10% of the archive used for train, val, test splits
 ```
 Note that splitting the archive shuffles the order of the elements.
+The `cluster_centers` file will be used during training as documented below.

 ## Training the model

 First, please edit the config file `src/config/config.yaml` by replacing the `<path_to_*>` entries with appropriate paths.
 Note that a trained tokenizer is provided in `src/utils/tokenizers/`, whose path can be specified under the config file's `learned_tokenizer` entry.
 Alternatively, you can train a tokenizer on your archive's corpus using the `src/TokenizingTools.py` script.
 Make sure the `train_model` flag is set to True.
+Note that `["model_cfg"]["kmeans"]` should be set to the path of the `cluster_centers` file that was obtained at the end of the previous section.
 Once the file is edited, call

 ```
 cd src